-If you are looking for a specific bill number or title, enclose your search in quotation marks for more precise results.
-(Note: searches are not case sensitive.)
+If you are looking for a specific bill number, all variations are valid.
+To search for a specific title, enclose your search in quotation marks for more precise results (Note: searches are not case sensitive.)
 For example:

 |"student success act"|